 Our solution is much simpler – give consumable gifts, ideally ones you’ve made yourself.

 In past years, Sarah and I have made numerous homemade gifts, many of which we’ve turned into visual guides.
-Some of my favorites include vanilla extract, homemade soap, caramel apple jam, homemade beer, wine jelly, jar meals, crocheted clothing, personalized stationery, handmade ornaments, homemade cookie bundles, and photo cubes.
+Some of my favorites include vanilla extract, homemade soap, caramel apple jam, homemade beer, wine jelly, jar meals, crocheted clothing, personalized stationery, handmade ornaments, photo cubes, and homemade cookie bundles.
 Each of these gifts is pretty inexpensive to make and, although some of them do take some time, most are pretty easy.

 If making a gift isn’t your style, simply give an edible gift of some kind.
 A nice bottle of wine, a six pack of good craft beer, a couple bars of delicious chocolate, summer sausage and cheeses, some popcorn and seasonings… there are many, many edible gifts that people will actually appreciate.
 Not only that, it’s pretty easy to shop around for appropriate food items.